Large Tarpon in Shallow Water - Tarponville

 Packages do not include:

-international airfare to/from San Jose, air fare to and from San Jose to Limon, accommodations outside of specified package dates, meals during travels to lodge, fishing equipment, gratuities (guides, staff, and shuttle driver), beer and rum outside of happy hour, phone use, travel insurance, and airport departure tax (approx. $25.00 to be paid at airport).
+international airfare, airfare to/from San Jose and Limon, accommodations outside of specified package dates, meals during travels to lodge, fishing equipment, gratuities (guides, staff, and shuttle driver), beer and rum outside of happy hour, phone use, travel insurance, and airport departure tax (approx. $25.00 to be paid at airport if not included in the price of your ticket) and anything not mentioned under inclusions.